entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Ellopetalichthys scheii* should be revised from ? to 0.

 454. External (horizontal) semicircular canal: (0) absent; (1) present.

 > Janvier (1996); Davis *et al*.
 (2012), Character 85; Choo *et al*.
 (2017), Character 84; King *et al*.
 (2017), Character 47; Castiello (2018), Character 47; Zhu Y. *et al*.
 (2022), Character 460; Andreev *et al*.
 (2022), Character 150; Brazeau *et al*.
 (2023), Character 50.